 This free flow of charges isn’t conceivable in a dielectric.
 The external magnetic field, it creates dipole moment by expanding dielectric molecules.
 The net charges on the face of the dielectric produce a field that resists the external field due to the combined action of all the molecule dipole moments.

 Capacitors and capacitance: A capacitor is a two-conductor arrangement with an insulator between them.
 Charges Q1 and Q2, as well as potentials V1 and V2, are present in the conductors.
 In practise, the two conductors usually have charges Q and – Q, with a potential difference among them of V = V1 – V2.

 Only this type of capacitor charge setup will be considered.
 By joining the conductors to the two terminals of a cell, the conductors can be charged in this way.
 Though Q is referred to as the capacitor’s charges, it actually refers to the charge on one of the conductors; the capacitor’s overall charge is zero.

 Ray Optics and Optical Instruments Class 12 Notes

 Final Thoughts – Class 12 Physics Chapter 2 Notes – Electrostatic Potential and Capacitance

 With the help of subject matter specialists, Readaxis creates the Class 12 Physics Chapter 2 Notes.
-The PDF provides a full overview of the issue as well as probable answers to the most often asked questions.
+The notes provides a full overview of the issue as well as probable answers to the most often asked questions.
 Additionally, the full explanations for each subject and subsection are provided in plain language, allowing students to ace their tests with a well-rounded understanding.